Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Method

+Neither the impact of alternating charges in BaTiO$^{4+}$ and O$_2^{4-}$ layers, nor the atomistic interface structure and possible depolarization fields were considered.
+These boundary conditions have been included in the Github repository of {\it{feram}}.\cite{nishimatsu_feramsrcoptimize-homo-strain-110f_nodate}

-Cooling simulations were done on a strain-temperature grid of 0.1\% and 5~K, starting well in the \pa\ phase with a homogeneous normal distribution of dipoles (mean: 0~\AA, standard deviation: 0.02~\AA).
+Cooling simulations were done on a strain-temperature grid of 0.1~\% and 5~K, starting well in the \pa\ phase with a homogeneous normal distribution of dipoles (with atomic displacement of mean: 0~\AA\ and standard deviation: 0.02~\AA).
 At each temperature, the system was thermalized for 120~ps and then averaged over the following 40~ps.
-We determine $T_c$ by the maximal change in the distribution of $\bm{p}(\bm{R})$.
-The time-averaged local polarization $\bm{p}(\bm{R})$ was further averaged spatially to estimate the local polarization of a domain $\bm{P}$.
-For simplicity, the projection of $\bm{P}$ on the direction [ijk] is given as ``\pol{ijk}''.
-For field ramping, an electric field of 0.125~kV/(cm$\cdot$ps) is applied.
+Inspired by Ref.~\onlinecite{rose_giant_2012} we determined the transition temperatures $T_c$ by the maximal changes of the polarization.
+For that purpose we monitored the change in the distribution of $\bm{p}(\bm{R})$.